Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 ### Task 1: Delete the resource group in which you placed your Azure resources.

-1. From the Portal, navigate to the blade of your Resource Group and select **Delete** in the command bar at the top.
+1. From the Portal, navigate to the blade of your Resource Group and select **Delete** in the command bar at the top

-2. Confirm the deletion by re-typing the resource group name and selecting Delete.
+2. Confirm the deletion by re-typing the resource group name and selecting Delete

 You should follow all steps provided *after* attending the hands-on lab.